Convolutional codes from unit schemes: Block constructions

 \section{Block constructions}

-The methods using {\em rows} of matrices in order to construct convolutional codes are now generalised to using {\em blocks} of (invertible) matrices.
+The methods of Section \ref{rows} which use {\em rows} of unit schemes to construct convolutional codes are now generalised by using {\em blocks} of unit schemes.
 This leads in particular to the algebraic construction of {\em LDPC convolutional codes} and {\em self-dual} and {\em dual-containing} convolutional codes.

-(The block constructions may be considered as cases of row constructions where rows can be put together to form blocks of the same size.)

 Some of the cases here overlap some of those in \cite{jessica}.

 We begin with an illustrative example.
 Let $U,V$ be $2n\ti 2n$ matrices with $UV=1$ and $U,V$ have block representations as follows: $U= , V= (C,D)$ where $A,B$ are block $n\ti 2n$ matrices and $C,D$ are block $2n\ti n$ matrices.
 Then $UV=1$ implies $ (C,D) = = I_{2n\ti 2n}$ and hence